earkevin11/Azure-IaC-Terraform-GitlabPipeline/README.md

 ## Benefits:
 1. Reduce manual effort
-- Instead of clicking around the Azure portal manually, your infrastructure is written as code in files that can be
+- Instead of clicking around the Azure portal manually, your infrastructure is written as code in files that can be:
-- Version controlled in Git
+- - Version controlled in Git
-- Reviewed in merge requests
+- - Reviewed in merge requests
-- Rolled back if something goes wrong
+- - Rolled back if something goes wrong
-- Shared across the team
+- - Shared across the team

 2. Consistency and repeatability
 - Run terraform apply today   → gets exact same result